-The Department of Sociology at City, University of London has developed during the last decades a distinguished research record in the fields of media sociology and international communications.
+The Department of Sociology and Criminology at City, University of London has developed during the last decades a distinguished research record in the fields of media sociology and international communications.

 The pioneering work of Jeremy Tunstall (Emeritus) during the 1970s ensured the Department of Sociology international prominence in this field, setting a benchmark for high quality research which has been developed at City since then.